 Stories from the past can embed to present ways of thinking

-In addition, let’s go back even further and check out Greek legends.
+In addition, let’s go back further and check out Greek legends.

-If you or anyone you know is named Sandra or Cassandra, please pay super strict attention.
+Please pay strict attention if you or anyone you know is named Sandra or Cassandra.

 Here’s the love story: the god Apollo fell in love with princess Cassandra.
 He gave her a gift; so far, a typical story.
-The present, however, was more than a gorgeous bracelet or trip to a lavish island; it was the gift of prophecy.
+The present was more than a gorgeous bracelet or a trip to a lavish island; it was the gift of prophecy.

 Now, this gift was non-refundable.
-Yet, when Cassandra did not get all mushy about Apollo, he became a scorned lover and wanted revenge.
+Yet, when Cassandra did not get all mushy about Apollo, he became a scornful lover and wanted revenge.
 Yup, it happens all the time.
-So, the only thing this mad man could do was to put a curse on her.
+So, the only thing this madman could do was to put a curse on her.
 He fixed it so no one would listen.
 Thus, when she warned that her beloved homeland, Troy, would be destroyed, no one would believe her.

 Hummmm.
-Ancient Greece, witch trials, women getting brushed aside when they see where things are heading; told to mind their own business.
+Ancient Greece, witch trials, women getting brushed aside when they saw where things were heading; told to mind their own business.

 Positive change comes about when you move beyond fear.

 It is only through talking truth to power.
 You must be brave.
 That is how we can continue to transform the patterns from the past.
-Karen Mangia is an excellent example of a Gutsy Woman, and you can read all about her here.
+Karen Mangia is an excellent example of a Gutsy Woman; you can read all about her here.